fortedigital/EpiServer.AzureSearch/README.md

 }
 ```

-This will add scheduled job to your EpiServer installation which is responsible for full index of content
+This will add scheduled job, called: **_[Search] Index content_** to your EpiServer installation which is responsible for full index of content
 and will register event handlers so content is updated on publish events.

 ## Search providers